aescarcha/uuid-storage-test/README.md

-Reading the comments on https://mysqlserverteam.com/mysql-8-0-uuid-support/, it looks like using those function the performance would be the same as using numbers, the main problem is that no ORM handles the crappy MYSQL uuid functions, and the MySQL team answered there saying they may implement it as a Data Type in the future.
+Reading the comments on https://mysqlserverteam.com/mysql-8-0-uuid-support/, it looks like using those function the performance would be the same as using numbers, the main problem is that no ORM handles the MYSQL uuid functions, and the MySQL team answered there saying they may implement it as a Data Type in the future.